Here are the most popular New Year’s Resolutions in 2023

 1. Exercise more – 52%

 Brace yourself for a busier gym — at least for the first few weeks of the year.
-52% of participants said they wanted to hit the gym more this year.
+Fifty-two percent of participants said they wanted to hit the gym more this year.

 2. Eat healthier – 50%